-The pier was rebuilt in 1948, but a gale in October 1955 isolated the seaward end which washed away.
-Another storm in February 1979 reduced the length
+The pier was rebuilt in 1948, but a gale in October 1955 isolated the seaward end, which washed away.
+Another storm in February 1979 reduced the length.

-A major refurbishment program started in 1999 was completed in 2001.
+A major refurbishment program started in 1999 and was completed in 2001.
 In 2002 the T-Shaped end was added, enabling visits by the PS Waverley and its sister ship the MV Balmoral.